Moving holographic boundaries

 The second development is in two dimensional holographic field theories which are dual to string theory in asymptotically Anti-de Sitter (AdS) spacetimes \Giveon.
 In this latter development, the deformation is commonly referred to as single-trace $T{\bar T}$ deformation for a reason that we will explain momentarily.
 It is also irrelevant at the infrared (IR) fixed point.
 Unlike the usual $T{\bar T}$ deformation (discussed above), however, as we will explain shortly, it is defined from the bulk (worldsheet) string theory side.
-Thus, it is only (or at least it is) applicable or defined in two dimensional holographic CFTs.
+Thus, it is only (or it is at least) applicable or defined in two dimensional holographic CFTs.
 This deformation is closely related but distinct from the usual $T{\bar T}$ deformation (discussed above).

-In $AdS_3$ the long string sector is believed to be described at weak coupling or near the boundary and large $N$ by a symmetric product CFT.
-Therefore, in this sector the single-trace $T{\bar T}$ operator is (believed to be) given by sum of $T{\bar T}$ operators and therefore the adjective single-trace.\foot{Its existence is related to a (symmetric) product structure of the (dual) boundary theory.} In general in the case the holographic theory is described by a symmetric product, the single-trace $T{\bar T}$ operator is (believed to be) given by a sum of $T{\bar T}$ operators.
+In $AdS_3$ the long string sector is believed to be described at weak coupling or near the boundary and large $N$ (where $N$ is the maximal number of long strings) by a symmetric product CFT.
+Therefore, in this sector the single-trace $T{\bar T}$ operator is (believed to be) given by sum of (the usual) $T{\bar T}$ operators and therefore the adjective single-trace.\foot{Its existence is related to a (symmetric) product structure of the (dual) boundary theory.} In general in the case the holographic theory is described by a symmetric product, the single-trace $T{\bar T}$ operator is (believed to be) given by a sum of (the usual) $T{\bar T}$ operators.
 The sum is over the copies of the defining theory of the symmetric product.
 In this case the usual $T{\bar T}$ operator is given by product of two sums.
 The two factors in the product are the two components of the total energy momentum tensor of the symmetric product CFT.
 Thus, the usual $T{\bar T}$ deformation is also sometimes referred to as double-trace $T{\bar T}$ deformation.\foot{See \refs{\WittenM, \ \AharonyMMR} for a discussion on multi-trace operators and holography.}